sentamalin/beakermentions/README.md

 [Beakermentions][1] is an application to read and send responses on what you're currently viewing on Beaker Browser, specially designed to be run from an attached pane.

+For more information on Beakermentions, visit [Beakermentions: Webmentions for Beaker Browser][7]

 ## License

 Written in 2020 by [Don Geronimo][2].
 To the extent possible under law, Don Geronimo has waived all copyright and related or neighboring rights to Beakermentions by publishing it under the [CC0 1.0 Universal Public Domain Dedication][3].
 This work is published from the United States.